 Conclusion

-Picking the right accounting software for manufacturing companies involves picking a solution that is centered around inventory costing, job costing and BOM management, with considerable integration into production systems.
+Picking the right accounting software for manufacturing companies involves choosing a solution that is centered around inventory costing, job costing and BOM management, with considerable integration into production systems.
 Look for scalable, secure platforms with transparent reporting and implement in stages with careful testing and cross-evening or weekend training.
-Selecting and implementing a manufacturing-specific accounting platform however creates a strategic asset that can enhance cost visibility, operational efficiency, and allow smart growth.
+Selecting and implementing a manufacturing-specific accounting platform creates a strategic asset that can enhance cost visibility, operational efficiency, and allow smart growth.